-During the Fall and Spring semesters, the Career & Civic Engagement Center offers students with energy and a plan the opportunity to apply for mini-grants to support their developing interests.
+During the Fall and Spring semesters, the Career & Civic Engagement Center offers undergraduate students with energy and a plan the opportunity to apply for mini-grants to support their developing interests.
 There are limited funds available for students to apply for through the Center.

 How to Apply